-The Company's capital structure consists of its common shares, stock options, warrants and the Convertible Loan and shareholder loans.
+The Company's capital structure consists of its common shares, stock options, and warrants.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its exploration and evaluation assets and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable level of risk.
 The Company is not subject to any externally imposed capital restrictions.